cyruliu/plutus-pioneer-program/code/week01/README.md

 ## Plutus Playground
 I was able to run the plutus playground on my linux machine, then recently it fails to run normally, I didn't want to spend too much time debugging, using [playground online](https://playground.plutus.iohkdev.io/) is quite handy, it helps me shift my focus on the haskell code itself.

+## Q&A
+- PBA is not necessary, it's convinent to use it to build the transaction, we can use plutus api/cardano-cli talk to cardano node too.

+- Transaction needs to be validated by the node, on-chain code encodes some criteria that needed by a validator.
+The off-chain code can be anywhere like a cloud server, a browser application, or PBA etc., the main functionality of off-chain code is query/create/submit transactions on the blockchain.

+- Wrtiting on-chain and off-chain code with the same language Haskell.

+- Playground is not just a learning toy, we can use it to fast testing our contracts, but with some restrictions (e.g. no staking ability.).